MariaGKimani/30-Days-Of-Python/README.md

 division(/)
 exponential(**)
 floor division operator(//)<br>

- **Question 3:** Write strings on the python interactive shell.
+ **3:** Write strings on the python interactive shell.
 The strings are the following:
 Your name
 Your family name
 Your country
 I am enjoying 30 days of python<br>
-**Question 4:** Check the data types of the following data:
+** 4:** Check the data types of the following data:
 10
 9.8
 3.14